 One of our customers The Arthington Guest House has over 1,000 excellent reviews on TripAdvisor so we asked them how they encouraged their reviews:

-“The internet profile is so important to any business, especially in this industry but we do realise that you can’t please everybody all the time.
+“The internet profile is so important to any business, especially in this industry but we do realize that you can’t please everybody all the time.
 And most of our guests do actually find us via these review sites, so they are TripAdvisor savvy.
-Obviously, we would prefer if people approached us directly if they have any negative comments, but if there are any negative comments posted, we check to see if there is anything we can do to address them and see if it’s something we can do to improve, and if we can we do it.
+Obviously, we would prefer if people approached us directly if they have any negative comments, but if there are any negative comments posted, we check to see if there is anything we can do to address them and see if there’s something we can do to improve it.
 Or if it’s just that we haven’t met their expectations, there’s not a lot we can do.
 Sometimes people don’t know the difference between what a B&B can offer compared to what a hotel offers.
-Mainly that’s the size of rooms, and size of bathrooms, but at the end of the day, we are a B&B guesthouse and proud to be that.
+Mainly that’s the size of rooms and size of bathrooms, but at the end of the day, we are a B&B guesthouse and proud to be that.
 But we do encourage people to give us feedback, which helps us grow as a business.”

-And for advice from 2016’s best small hotel in the world, Edgar House click here.
+TripAdvisor advice from 2016’s best small hotel in the world, Edgar House.

-We understand that dealing with your online profile and customer reviews can be time-consuming, which is why we developed our award-winning software.
+We understand that dealing with your online profile and customer reviews can be time-consuming, which is why we developed our award-winning hotel booking software.